-Sakala holds a BA in American studies from Smith College, and she will receive dual MPP and MBA in nonprofit management degrees from Brandeis University’s Heller School for Social Policy and Management in December 2016.
+Sakala holds a BA in American studies from Smith College and dual MPP and MBA degrees in nonprofit management from Brandeis University’s Heller School for Social Policy and Management.